EthanMKavanagh/tarjan-redux-axios/README.md

 Pull down the code, npm install and setup a database called `fs-redux-books` w/ the provided `database.sql` file.

-The React components and the Redux setup are already added.

-> There are TODO comments in the code...
+> The starter code has several components & redux setup with TODO's.
+ - There is a `bookList` reducer setup in `index.js` and the `BookList` is setup to map over that as an array.
+ - The `BookForm` is already setup w/ `handleChangeFor` and `handlSubmit`, but there is a TODO in the `handleSubmit` for the axios request.